EetuSeppa/sendIt/README.md

 node server.js mongodb://localhost:27017
 ```

-Now you can navigate to [localhost:3000](http://localhost:3000) and try the app!
+Now you can navigate to [localhost:3000](http://localhost:3000) and try out the app!